-To log into Office 365 using PowerShell, the Exchange Administrator will need to open PowerShell using e3levalted permissions, aka as an Administrator.
+To log into Office 365 using PowerShell, the Exchange Administrator will need to open PowerShell using elevalted permissions, aka as an Administrator.
 To do this in Windows 10 or Windows 11, start typing "powershell" on the start menu.
 When it comes up, choose Run as Administrator.

-If this is the first time you are connecting to Exchange online using PowerShell, paste the following lines into PowerShell, one line at a time and press Y when prompted to enter Yes or No.
+If this is the first time you are connecting to Exchange online using PowerShell, paste the following lines into PowerShell, one line at a time and press Y (or A) when prompted to enter Yes or No.

 Set-ExecutionPolicy RemoteSigned winrm quickconfig Install-Module -Name AzureAD Install-Module -Name PowerShellGet -Force Install-Module -Name ExchangeOnlineManagement